davidgiga1993/mixing-station-docs/docs/license/overview.md

 ## Mixing Station account

-Licenses can be managed[^1] using your [Mixing Station account](https://mixingstation.app/profile/licenses).
+Licenses can be managed using your [Mixing Station account](https://mixingstation.app/profile/licenses).
 If you don't have an account yet, you can [register here](https://mixingstation.app/profile/create).

 > Make sure to use the same email address as used for purchasing otherwise we can't link the license to your account!

-[^1]: One-Time Purchase licenses on iOS are only bound to your Apple ID and won't appear in your account.

 ![License-page](../img/license/profile.png)